GVR Report cover Clinical Trial Imaging Market Size, Share & Trends Report

 Clinical Trial Imaging Market Size & Trends

-The global clinical trial imaging market size was estimated at USD 1.14 billion in 2023 and is expected to expand at a compound annual growth rate (CAGR) of 7.60% from 2024 to 2030.
-The rise in research & development (R&D) activities and technological advancements made in the sectors of biotechnology and pharmacy have fueled drug development aimed at treating various diseases.
+The global clinical trial imaging market size was estimated at USD 1.14 billion in 2023 and is projected to grow at a compound annual growth rate (CAGR) of 7.60% from 2024 to 2030.
+The market growth is anticipated to be fueled by the growing biotechnology and pharmaceutical sectors, coupled with rising investments in research and development for the creation of new drugs aimed at treating various diseases.
 Medical imaging plays a pivotal role in advancing the development of innovative life science products.
-Despite the ever-changing nature of the medical imaging industry, the biotechnology and pharmaceutical industries are showing sustained growth.
-This is primarily due to the increased investment in medical imaging companies, as well as the occurrence of mergers and acquisitions that involve the incorporation of cutting-edge imaging technologies to facilitate clinical trials for medical devices.

-U.S. clinical trial imaging Market size and growth rate, 2024 - 2030
+U.S. Clinical Trial Imaging market size and growth rate, 2024 - 2030

 Advancements in technology are bringing substantial improvements to the collection, evaluation, and submission of clinical trial imaging data.
 Technology-enabled imaging, especially image analysis software, provides various benefits to clinical studies, such as consistency, data accuracy, adaptability, and compliance.
 For instance, image analysis software is used to direct and manage a reader by analyzing imaging time points.
-In addition, increased use of imaging technology, along with the enhanced power of computing, is expected to drive the usage of imaging in clinical trials.
+In addition, the increased use of imaging technology, along with the enhanced power of computing, is expected to drive the usage of imaging in clinical trials.
 The Quantitative Imaging Biomarkers Alliance (QIBA) protocol has come up with standardized methods and imaging procedures with uniform procedures to be implemented for attaining statistical and precise endpoints in clinical trials.

-The COVID-19 pandemic has adversely impacted the healthcare system in most countries, leading to a disruption in medical studies, research activities, and reduced sponsorship for research involving clinical trials.
-The pandemic hampered the clinical trial timeline as numerous ongoing studies were delayed and planned studies were canceled.
+The Covid-19 pandemic has adversely impacted the healthcare system in most countries, leading to a disruption in medical studies, and research activities, and reduced sponsorship for research involving clinical trials.
+The pandemic hampered the clinical trial timeline as numerous ongoing studies were delayed and planned studies were cancelled.
 Unfavorable changes in regulations and guidelines, supply chain disruption, recruitment challenges for clinical trials, fear of viral spread, and shutting down of most manufacturers during lockdown have adversely impacted the market.
 However, introducing virtual imaging trials during the COVID-19 pandemic is expected to open new avenues for adopting these devices.
 The development of advanced computational models helps better assess CT and radiography images, which are expected to help in the early diagnosis of COVID-19 patients.
 The market has witnessed a bounce back by 2022 Q2 due to increased R&D activities and improvement in supply and distribution channels.

 Many patents have been filed in the realm of enhancing image evaluation and capturing.
-In addition, imaging core lab providers offer patented technologies that are anticipated to assist pharmaceutical companies in reducing their development timelines.
+In addition, imaging core lab provider’s offer patented technologies that are anticipated to assist pharmaceutical companies in reducing their development timelines.
 As an example, IXICO provides a diagnostic tool called Assessa, which enhances decision-making in clinical trials for conditions related to memory, including schizophrenia, Parkinson's, and Alzheimer's disease, as well as neurological disorders such as dementia and cognitive impairment.

 Service Insights

-Based on service, the project and data management segment held the largest revenue share of 28.73% in 2023.
+Based on service, the project and data management services segment held the market with the largest revenue share of 28.73% in 2023.
 Clinical trials that utilize imaging often require comprehensive data management and seamless coordination among multiple stakeholders.
-These services encompass various aspects, including operational expertise, the development of trial workflows, project tracking, the conversion of scans into digital images, regulatory oversight, quality assurance, real-time reporting on trial progress, establishment and oversight of MRI centers, data management, and handling reporting and issue resolution.
+These services encompass various aspects, including operational expertise, the development of trial workflows, project tracking, the conversion of scans into digital images, regulatory oversight, quality assurance, real-time reporting on trial progress, establishment and oversight of MRI centres, data management, and handling reporting and issue resolution.
 Furthermore, the U.S. government has approved a cloud-based server to safeguard all medical imaging records, including annotated and base images, while ensuring protection against natural disasters.
 This system allows for faster and easier retrieval of these critical medical records.

 Application Insights

-The non-alcoholic steatohepatitis (NASH) segment is expected to grow at the fastest CAGR of 9.75% during the forecast period.
+The non-alcoholic steatohepatitis is expected to grow at the fastest CAGR of 9.75% during the forecast period.
 The growing burden of NASH due to increasing prevalence of the disease is expected to drive segment growth.
-Studies suggest that the global prevalence of NASH is 25.24%, with highest in the Middle East and South America and lowest in Africa.
-Prevalence for the same is expected to increase to 63.0% by 2030, driving the need for its treatment.
+Studies suggest that the global prevalence of NASH is 25.24% with highest in Middle East and South America and lowest in Africa.
+Prevalence for the same is expected to increase to 63.0% till 2030, driving the need for its treatment.
 Therefore, to meet the demand, companies are focusing on enhancing clinical trial studies to assess the effectiveness of therapies used for NASH.
 Market players, such as ICON, follow a data-driven approach to developing strategies that can cut the cost and time for trials.

 Key Clinical Trial Imaging Companies: